-Trim tabs are very useful, but it is important to understand their major impact on boat's sea properties.
-Incorrect use can seriously affect the boat's performance and driving characteristics, and cause an accident.
-Be careful and remember that these basic instructions are not a substitute for good seamanship and experience.
-Please read the manual carefully and contact your dealer or an experienced boat driver if you need further assistance.
+While a correctly set Zipwake is very useful, it is important to understand its settings and functions.
+Incorrect change of settings for the auto mode, or manual operation during the voyage, can seriously affect the boat performance and potentially be dangerous.
+Be careful and note that these basic instructions are not a substitute for good seamanship and experience.
+Read the Zipwake manual carefully and contact your dealer in case you need further assistance.